ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 - after the wrapper/runtime fixes, fresh ASCEND single-point solves can now also succeed to `300 K`
-- the remaining discrepancy is in repeated low-temperature ASCEND solves, where the reported branch can still be distorted by outer-solver scaling and then, once scaling is tightened, by a remaining `300 K` residual-evaluation failure in the repeated path
+- the remaining discrepancy is in repeated low-temperature ASCEND solves, where the reported branch was initially distorted by outer-solver scaling
+- targeted `NO/NO2` outlet scaling now improves that repeated branch substantially and gives a usable repeated `1100 -> 300 K` path
+- however, the NOx work still shows that there is a limit to how hard those trace rows can be scaled before a repeated-path `300 K` residual-evaluation failure reappears

 This investigation therefore upgraded derivative support from "important later work" to "first-order requirement for robust ASCEND